scottsappen/DockerForRocksetMetrics/README.md

 A simple docker container to run Prometheus and Grafana to access your Rockset REST metrics endpoint!

 ## Assumptions
 The assumption is that you have Docker[https://www.docker.com/products/docker-desktop/] installed.
-For instance, this runs on a Macbook silicon fine, but you can run it wherever Docker is supported.

 ## Steps
 Step 1.
-Download this dockerfile and save it in a directory
+Download this dockerfile and save it in a directory.
+Edit your dockerfile as you see fit (e.g. this one is geared towards Macbook silicon with `FROM arm64v8/ubuntu:latest`).
 -> [dockerfile source code](dockerfile)

 Step 2.